Vattghern203/yonaka/INSTRUCTIONS.md

 - You can overwrite the default values of the variables, by simpling rewriting it in the `:root` or `html` selector.
 The default specifity is equals to 0

-- You can also customize a variable for a single tag with the inline css
+- Also you can customize a variable for a single tag with the inline css

     * Ex: ```html <div style="--spacing: var(--lg)">Dummy Text</div>```

+- Or you can use the inheritance on the parent selector

 ### Global Scoped Variables